michdsouza/checkout-vogogo/README.md

 - Would've refactored the 'rules_parser.rb' to use the strategy pattern so that all the translation of the rules do not happen in a single file, which may expand as more rule types are added
 - Would've embraced Parkinson's law: "work expands so as to fill the time available for its completion" :)

-### Disclaimer:
-No animals were harmed in the making of this app.